-In most cases, high-volume merchants can get lower processing rates per transaction.
+Most high-volume merchants can get lower processing rates per transaction.
 You can request a custom quote from nearly every credit card processor, even if they have fixed rates advertised on their website.

-With that said, there are certain services that are best for high-volume merchants, and others that are better for low-volume merchants.
+There are certain services that are best for high-volume merchants, and others that are better for low-volume merchants.

-I’d recommend PayPal for low-volume processing and Payment Depot for high-volume credit card transactions.
+We recommend PayPal for low-volume processing and Payment Depot for high-volume credit card transactions.

 The type of business you have will affect your credit card processing terms.
 Rates vary if you’re processing cards online, in-person, or over the phone for “card not present” transactions.

 Stripe is the best provider for online transactions, while Square is better for brick-and-mortar retail locations.

 Other payment processing services specialize in nonprofit organizations or high-risk merchant industries.
 So if you fall into one of those categories, you’ll need to find a processor that can meet those needs.